isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

           "hw-address": "01:02:03:04:05:06",
           "hostname": "hw-host-fixed",

-          # Use of IP address in global reservation is risky.
-If used outside of
+          # Use of IP addresses in global reservation is risky.
+If used outside
-          # a matching subnet, such as 192.0.1.0/24, it will result in a broken
+          # of a matching subnet, such as 192.0.1.0/24, it will result in a broken
           # configuration being handed to the client.
           "ip-address": "192.0.1.77"
        },